Enish258/Tic-tac-toe/README.md

-A basic tic tac toe game written in C
+A basic tic tac toe game written in C and Python